10 Best Brain Games for Seniors that Improve Memory and Mental Health

 Combine mental and physical exercise by doing some simple workouts.
 You don’t have to get very sweaty, and some of these activities are free (the ones that aren’t are low-cost).

 Walking protects your brain against dementia, while Tai Chi sharpens your mental focus.
 Yoga makes you feel centered, and jogging boosts your memory.
 You can do all of these alone, though you’ll enjoy doing these activities either in a class or in a group.

 Cognitive decline doesn’t have to be part of old age.
-Doing brain exercises for seniors (many of which are free or very affordable) staves off the loss of memory and boosts your mental acuity.
+Doing brain exercises and brain games for seniors (many of which are free or very affordable) staves off the loss of memory and boosts your mental acuity.
 And the earlier you start, the sooner the benefit.